Valium Withdrawals Symptoms and Valium for Alcohol Withdrawal

 Withdrawal from benzodiazepines has been described in research literature based on the clinical observations of patients’ benzodiazepine addictions.
 The classic and most enduring model of Valium/benzodiazepine withdrawal is a stage model that includes two basic withdrawal stages.
 The stages are differentiated by the number and intensity of the symptoms and their length.

-Side Effects of Valium Withdrawals
+Acute Stage of Valium Withdrawals

 About 1-4 days following a person’s last use of Valium, the individual will begin to experience the effects of acute withdrawal.
 Valium has a variable half-life that can be as high as 48 hours, so for some individuals, there may be no significant symptoms for a day or so, but by day 3-4, the person will begin to experience acute withdrawal symptoms.